wschoenell/goodman/_pages/home.md

   - excerpt: ''
 ---

-This is a Beta Release Candidate version of this pipeline, although we have thoroughly tested it there might (and will) still be bugs.
-Please let us know if you find any.
-My e-mail is storres [at] ctio noao edu.
+The Goodman High Throughput Spectrograph (Goodman HTS) Data-Reduction Pipeline is currently in its first beta release version.
+We have thoroughly tested it but we know there are still _bugs to be found_.
+If you found one or have any comment please contact Simon Torres at storres [at] ctio noao edu.

 The Goodman High Throughput Spectrograph is an imaging spectrograph, if you wish to know more about the instrument please check the